 Share Reserve.
-As of September 30, 2015, we had reserved an aggregate of 3,728,501 shares of our common stock for issuance pursuant to awards of stock options or stock purchase rights under the 2014 Plan.
+The 2014 Plan reserved an aggregate of 3,728,501 shares of our common stock for issuance pursuant to awards of stock options or stock purchase rights under the 2014 Plan.
 The following counting provisions are in effect for the share reserve under the 2014 Plan: